 - Because swallowing becomes increasingly difficult, you may begin to drool and have an increased risk of choking on food.

-- Stiffened facial muscles may take on an expression called the “Parkinson’s face,” an unblinking, unsmiling, mask-like stare.
+- Stiffened facial muscles may cause unblinking, unsmiling, or a mask-like stare.

 - You may have difficulty initiating movement and difficulty rising from a seated position.

 - You may speak in a flat, monotone voice.

 - You may begin to stutter.

 - You may start to walk in a very unsteady fashion.